ArcadeDan/6502emu/README.md

 # Motivations
 Hello, I am among a group that really appreciates the mos6502.
 Super Mario Brothers was the architecture that it was written in.
 The programming that got us to the moon in 1969 was written on a 6502 architecture.
 In short, the merits are there.
 I believe it also to be a simple enough architecture to learn.
-I intend for this to be a project I can learn from.

 # REPL Commands